-Decisions will be released in mid-December for Restrictive Early Action and late-March for Regular Decision.
+Your admission decision will be shared to your applicant status portal in mid-December for Restrictive Early Action and late March for Regular Decision.

 Our Restrictive Early Action application process is non-binding, and admitted students have until May 1 to indicate their decision to attend.
 Every college and university uses Restrictive Early Action in a different way.
 The easiest way to understand how Notre Dame uses it is to describe what it is not.
 It is not the avenue students should take merely because Notre Dame is their first choice.
 Nor is it easier to gain admission through the Restrictive Early Action process.

 In deciding whether or not to apply Early, ask yourself: can I submit my best application in October of my senior year?
 If so, then Restrictive Early Action is probably the correct route for you.
-However, if you believe that an extra semester could be beneficial for whatever reason (to raise your grades a little, to take an extra SAT or ACT, to add on to your résumé) then you should consider applying during Regular Decision.
+However, if you believe that an extra semester could be beneficial for whatever reason (to raise your grades a little, to add on to your resume) then you should consider applying during Regular Decision.

 Notre Dame has a need-blind admissions policy for all U.S. citizens and permanent residents, meaning that a student’s financial situation is not considered in the evaluation of his or her application.
 We are committed to meeting 100 percent of each family’s demonstrated financial need, which is completely separate from our admissions process.

-The Common Application and Coalition Application are online only and are not available in paper form.
+The Common Application, Coalition Application, and QuestBridge application are online-only and are not available in paper form.
 After your application is submitted electronically, letters of recommendation and transcripts can still be sent to complete your application.
 You will be able to print-preview the application, but please do not mail the print-preview to us.
 We recommend printing a copy of your completed application to keep for your files.

 - 4 units of English